rrekapalli/MoneyPlant/moneyplant-ui/projects/dashboards/README.md

 export class AppModule { }
 ```

-For standalone components, import the components directly:
+All components in this library are standalone components.
+Import them directly:

 ```typescript
 import { Component } from '@angular/core';